rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 Yet we cannot give them wives from our daughters.
 For the people of Israel had sworn, Cursed be he who gives a wife to Benjamin. ^2118

-So they said, Behold, there is the yearly feast of the Lord at Shiloh, which is north of Bethel, on the east of the highway that goes up from Bethel to Shechem, and south of Lebonah. ^2119
+So they said, Behold, there is the yearly feast of the LORD at Shiloh, which is north of Bethel, on the east of the highway that goes up from Bethel to Shechem, and south of Lebonah. ^2119

 And they commanded the people of Benjamin, saying, Go and lie in ambush in the vineyards ^2120

 and watch.
 If the daughters of Shiloh come out to dance in the dances, then come out of the vineyards and snatch each man his wife from the daughters of Shiloh, and go to the land of Benjamin. ^2121

-And when their fathers or their brothers come to complain to us, we will say to them, Grant them graciously to us, because we did not take for each man of them his wife in battle, neither did you give them to them, else you would now be guilty. ^2122
+And when their fathers or their brothers come to complain to us, we will say to them, 'Grant them graciously to us, because we did not take for each man of them his wife in battle, neither did you give them to them, else you would now be guilty.' ^2122

 And the people of Benjamin did so and took their wives, according to their number, from the dancers whom they carried off.
 Then they went and returned to their inheritance and rebuilt the towns and lived in them. ^2123

 And the people of Israel departed from there at that time, every man to his tribe and family, and they went out from there every man to his inheritance. ^2124

 In those days there was no king in Israel.
 Everyone did what was right in his own eyes. ^2125